-Is there more interesting game bird for an avid gun dog hunter, than the European woodcock?
+Is there a more interesting game bird for an avid gun dog hunter, than the European woodcock?
 Unlikely.
-European Wwodcock, which is twice as large as it’s North Americal relative is found all over Europe, in Northern Africa and Asia.
+European Wwodcock, which is twice as large as it’s North American relative is found all over Europe, in Northern Africa and Asia.
 It is in Russia, however, where one can experience the most productive and most enjoyable hunt.
 After all, 75% of European woodcock population finds their home in Russia.

 The spring woodcock hunt is offered as a part of package, which includes capercaillie and black grouse hunt.
 It begins immediately after sunset, during the last light of dusk, when males fly along the forest clearings or over the meadows looking for mates.